-- 37. The Academic Dean is responsible for considering requests for internal appeals for in relation to academic matters. - 38.
+- 37. The Compliance Officer is responsible for ensuring that the appeals process complies with internal policies, procedures, and relevant legal requirements. - 38.
+The Academic Dean is responsible for considering requests for internal appeals in relation to academic matters. - 39.
 The Student Services Manager is responsible for: